(almost) ONE month old

 His nurse had good news each time she talked with us.
 Every test they did on Everett, he passed with flying colors, so we knew early on that indeed our baby was fine.
 He just had a really scary start.

 We stayed overnight in what felt like the hospital’s version of a motel.
 Up on the top floor, there were a few rooms dedicated to outpatients, decorated with two twin beds, a basic television, and a small adjoined bathroom.
-Every hour I’d wake up soaked in sweat that smelled like celery, with water in my eyes, remembering the birth and wanting Everett.
+Every hour I’d wake up soaked in sweat that for some odd reason, smelled like celery, with water in my eyes, remembering the birth and wanting Everett.
 I felt detached, unable to properly adjust to no longer being pregnant without the evidence of my child.